NVIDIA/k8s-device-plugin/README.md

 #### With CUDA MPS

-**Note**: Sharing with MPS is currently not supported on devices with MIG enabled.

 > [!WARNING]
 > As of v0.15.0 of the device plugin, MPS support is considered experimental.
 Please see the [release notes](https://github.com/NVIDIA/k8s-device-plugin/releases/tag/v0.15.0) for further details.

+> [!NOTE]
+> Sharing with MPS is currently not supported on devices with MIG enabled.

 The extended options for sharing using MPS can be seen below: